Comparison

 When to Use a Jump Server

-When You Should Choose a Jump Server
+When Should You Choose a Jump Server?

-4. Preventing Lateral Movement Attacks
+2. Preventing Lateral Movement

 Best Use Cases for a Jump Server